Company News

 4) Manage distribution network capacity

 In addition, we’re working with utility partners to enable DERs to provide services in wholesale (or ISO) markets.
-We’re developing approaches to coordinate dispatch of DERs between distribution and transmission system operators, ensuring safe, reliable service even while devices are serving multi-party needs.
-This is the crux of the FERC Order 2222 implementation – and is a major focus of our work with an investor-owned utility serving ~2 million customers.
+Our use of operating envelopes provides the foundation for coordinating dispatch of DERs between distribution and transmission system operators, ensuring safe, reliable service even while devices are serving multi-party needs.
+This is the crux of the FERC Order 2222 implementation – and is a major focus of our work with investor-owned utilities.

 Partner with Camus